-You must bring this information to the attention of the School as soon as possible, as there are a number of ways to deal with such situations, with S-coding being the final option.
+You must bring this information to the attention of the School as soon as possible and before module grades are released, as there are a number of ways to deal with such situations, with S-coding being the final option.
 It may be possible (and it is viewed as preferable) to arrange deferred assessments or extended submission dates rather than applying an S-code to the entire module.
-However, it should be noted that if such arrangements are made (extensions or deferred assessments etc.) it is unlikely that you will be entitled to have the module S-coded as well www.st-andrews.ac.uk/students/academic/academic-advising/glossary/s-coding
+However, it should be noted that if such arrangements are made (extensions or deferred assessments etc.) it is unlikely that you will be entitled to have the module S-coded as well.